nwtime/ntpwww/content/en/archives/4.2.6-series/ntpq.md

 <dt><tt>config-from-file _filename_</tt></dt>

-Send the each line of _filename_ to the server as run-time configuration commands in the same format as the configuration file.
+Send each line of _filename_ to the server as run-time configuration commands in the same format as the configuration file.
 This command is experimental until further notice and clarification.
 Authentication is of course required.

 <dt><tt>keyid</tt></dt>